- What Is Generative AI, Really?

 Is generative AI safe to use?

-It’s generally safe when used responsibly, but concerns include misinformation, bias, data privacy, and over-reliance.
-Human oversight is essential.
+It’s generally safe when used responsibly, but concerns include misinformation, bias, data privacy, unpredictable behavior in production, and over-reliance without human oversight.
+Human oversight, governance, and continuous monitoring are essential, especially at scale.

 Who owns AI-generated content?